ericfuerstenberg/aws-tooling/README.md

-Some helpful AWS tools (scripts, etc) for quality of life.
+Some helpful AWS tools (scripts, etc) when working with AWS CLI.